vvvv/VL.IO.NDI/README.md

 ### Recommended

 Download the [NDI Tools](https://www.ndi.tv/tools/).
-They contain several applications (like *Test Patterns* and *Scan Converter*) to create NDI Sources on your computer.
+They contain several applications (like *Test Patterns* and *Screen Capture*) to create NDI Sources on your computer.